edwardspec/mediawiki-extension-JsCalendar/README.md

     * For testing you might want to disable the cache:

       ```php
-      // How long to cache pages using DPL's in seconds.
+      # How long to cache pages using EventCalendar in seconds.
 Default to 1 day.
-Set to
-      // false to not decrease cache time (most efficient), Set to 0 to disable
+      # Set to false to use the normal amount of page caching (most efficient),
-      // cache altogether (inefficient, but results will never be outdated)
+      # set to 0 to disable cache altogether (inefficient, but results will never
+      # be outdated)
-      $wgECMaxCacheTime = 60*60*24;          // How long to cache pages
+      $wgECMaxCacheTime = 60*60*24;   // How long to cache pages in seconds
       ```

   [1]: http://www.mediawiki.org/wiki/Extension:DynamicPageList_(Wikimedia)